cqllin/YouTube-Downloader/README.md

   - Download videos quickly & efficiently.
   - Handles errors.
   - File browser pop up for file selection.
+  - MP4 audio to MP3 conversion if available.

 ## Notes:
   - In this repository, you will notice an exe file.
 This is NOT necessary, and all the source code is provided within the Python script.